- All students must attend a Trulaske Abroad Info Session before being accepted into the program

-- You must be in good academic standing and have no current or past disciplinary sanctions.
+- You must be in good academic standing and have no current disciplinary sanctions

-- You must attend all of the Trulaske College of Business’s pre-departure class meetings.
+- You must attend all the Trulaske College of Business’s pre-departure class meetings

 - Participants must agree to the terms expressed in the MU student conduct manual and the MU “Conditions of Participation and Program Acceptance” form and the Trulaske College of Business Student Behavioral Disciplinary Policies

 Students will live in shared apartments with shared bathrooms for the duration of the program.
 Student apartments include a kitchen, bathroom, television, Wi-Fi, weekly cleaning service, utilities, and linens.
 CAPA reserves the right to house students with students from other CAPA programs.
 Accommodations are only available during the program dates.
 Students will not be able to access accommodations before the program start date or after the program end date.